-The program is committed to training competent generalists in counseling psychology.
-The M.S. in Counseling Psychology is offered for students whose primary career goals are professional practice in settings that include private practice, counseling centers, hospitals, clinics or related settings, research, schools, and college or university teaching.
+The program is committed to training competent generalists in Clinical Mental Health Counseling.
+The M.S. in Clinical Mental Health Counseling is offered for students whose primary career goals are professional practice in settings that include private practice, counseling centers, hospitals, clinics or related settings, research, schools, and college or university teaching.
 The curriculum and prerequisites are listed in the Graduate School Catalog.
 No prerequisite course may count toward completion of credit for the master's degree.
 Completion of these prerequisites in is required before completion of the program.
 Typically, students complete these undergraduate classes prior to entry into the master's program.